mesmotronic/react-three-canvas/README.md

 ### Example: Class component

-It's typically easier to integrate Three.js into your React app using a class component, and to make this as simple as possible, `ThreeCanvasComponent` is an easily extendible class component that creates a `ThreeCanvas` instance for you, plus easily overridable lifecycle methods that make it as easy as possible to get up and running:
+The lifecycle of a class component typically makes it a better choice for integrating Three.js into your React app, so to keep things as simple as possible, `ThreeCanvasComponent` provides an easily extendible class component that creates a `ThreeCanvas` for you that automatically fills its parent, with easily overridable lifecycle methods that make it as simple as possible to get up and running:

 ```jsx
 import * as THREE from 'three';